You need to always insure that what you're using is fish friendly.

 For many years we have been recommending ALGAEFIX for algae control.
 Use only as needed and avoid using this chemical on hot days.

 Algae needs two things to grow; a food source (sludge and organic debris in the pond and waterfall) and sunlight.
-If your pond receives a great deal of direct sunlight we recommend BLACK POND DYE.
+If your pond receives a great deal of direct sunlight we recommend BLACK POND DYE (liquid form).
 This will greatly reduce the amount of sun penetration in the pond.
 The darker you go the more effective it is.

 We also recommend MICROBE-LIFT PL for